-The TCJA also created the QOZ program, which is designed to spur investment in low-income communities.
-Under this program, taxpayers that sell or exchange capital assets can obtain certain tax benefits if the gain from those transactions is contributed into a Qualified Opportunity Fund (QOF), which is an entity organized for the purpose of investment in certain types of property located in QOZs.
+The TCJA also created the Qualified Opportunity Zone (QOZ) program, which is designed to spur investment in low-income communities.
+Under this program, taxpayers that sell or exchange capital assets can obtain certain tax benefits if the gain from those transactions is contributed into a Qualified Opportunity Fund (QOF), an entity organized for the purpose of investment in certain types of property located in QOZs.
 QOZs are low-income communities (identified by census tracts) that have been designated for the purpose of receiving investment pursuant to the QOZ program.

 Taxpayers who contribute these gains to a QOF may be able to obtain various tax benefits, including deferral of recognition of capital gain until December 31, 2026.
+Some tax benefits previously available to investors, such as a basis step up for investors who invested in a QOF for five years prior to December 31, 2026, are no longer available due to the passage of time.

 The QOZ program provides a new source of capital to develop real estate projects located in QOZs.
-QOZ real estate projects typically require a multidisciplinary approach from the legal team, ranging from formation of QOFs to structuring the purchase of real property located in a QOZ in a manner that is compliant with applicable Internal Revenue Code and Treasury Regulation provisions.
+QOZ real estate projects typically require a multidisciplinary approach from the legal team, ranging from the formation of QOFs to structuring the purchase of real property located in a QOZ in a manner compliant with applicable Internal Revenue Code and Treasury Regulation provisions.